Premo36/DML2.X/README v2.3.txt

-============================"HOW-TO" QUICK START GUIDE============================ BEFORE YOU ADD ANY FILE:Starting from version 2.2, DML has become fully portable, meaning that you can also place your file in the relative subfolder inside the "FILE" folder next to "DML v2.2b.exe" and they will be read.
+============================"HOW-TO" QUICK START GUIDE============================ BEFORE YOU ADD ANY FILE:Starting from version 2.2, DML has become fully portable, meaning that you can also place your file in the relative subfolder inside the "FILE" folder next to "DML vX.X.exe" (X is the version number)  and they will be read.
 Importing file trough the "ADD" buttons and the file manager it's still supported but you cant take advantage of the portability.
 If you don't want to load a file in dml, write it's full name (with the extension, like "modidontwanttosee.wad") in the blacklist.txt file

 NOTE:If you place a file inside a folder while DML is running, you have to click on "refresh resources", otherwise it will not show up!

 -HOW TO PLAY JUST THE ORIGINAL GAME:
-1)Add your iwad's to the IWAD folder inside the "FILE" folder next to "DML v2.2b.exe" 1b)Add your iwad/s (original games/s) trough the "ADD" button in the IWAD section, you can add as many as you like, from any folder of your PC.(If your game is not in the .wad format you'll need to change the filter in the file dialog to see it,if it does not follow the "IWAD 4 byte standard",a warning will pop-up,but you can still add it)
+1)Add your iwad's to the IWAD folder inside the "FILE" folder next to "DML vX.X.exe" 1b)Add your iwad/s (original games/s) trough the "ADD" button in the IWAD section, you can add as many as you like, from any folder of your PC.(If your game is not in the .wad format you'll need to change the filter in the file dialog to see it,if it does not follow the "IWAD 4 byte standard",a warning will pop-up,but you can still add it)
-2)Add your sourceport to the PORT folder inside the "FILE" folder next to "DML v2.2b.exe" 2b)Add your favorite/s modern sourceport/s trough the "ADD" button in the Source Port section.
+2)Add your sourceport to the PORT folder inside the "FILE" folder next to "DML vX.X.exe" 2b)Add your favorite/s modern sourceport/s trough the "ADD" button in the Source Port section.
 3)Select from the relative combobox the sourceport and the game you want to play.
 4)Hit "PLAY".

 -HOW TO PLAY WITH MODS:
 1)If you don't have already, do step 1 to 3 of the previous how-to.
-2)Add your mods to the PWAD folder inside the "FILE" folder next to "DML v2.2b.exe" 2b)Add your favourite/s mods through the "Open file manager" button in the MODS section, you can add single file/s or whole folders (and also include subfolders), drag & drop is supported.
+2)Add your mods to the PWAD folder inside the "FILE" folder next to "DML vX.X.exe" 2b)Add your favourite/s mods through the "Open file manager" button in the MODS section, you can add single file/s or whole folders (and also include subfolders), drag & drop is supported.
 3)Select them in the list on the left (click to select, click again to deselect) 4)Hit "play", if it's just 1 mod it will start right away, if are multiple mods a window will pop up, if so: